iaescala/turbopy/README.md

 Authors
 -------
- - Alex Ji (Carnegie Observatories)
+ - Alex Ji (University of Chicago)

+With major contributions from Jean Somalwar and Ivanna Escala

 Installation
 ------------